Portland Cerebral Palsy Lawyer

 We will evaluate your case to decide if it is right for our firm.
 After determining if it has merit, we can estimate the damages that may be available for you to recover.
 We will take that estimate and add to it our fees.

-Our fees will be added to the claim amount as “contingency fees,” which we will collect if we succeed.
+Our fees will be added to the claim amount as “contingency fees,” which we will only collect if we succeed.

 The bar requires clients to pay the costs related to litigation.
 But, attorneys are allowed to front their clients the necessary expenses dealing with their case, with the understanding that the expenses will be recovered from the compensation you receive from a successful claim.